 Zoning Officer’s Report:

-Zoning Officer Rod Shemory reported the following Land Use Permits were issues between April 17th and May 15, 2017:
+Zoning Officer Rod Shemory reported the following Land Use Permits were issues between June 19th and July 17, 2017:

 Monthly Engineer’s Report: